 Nick was born in London and raised in Southall by his parents Pat and Eddie.
 He has one brother, John, and three sisters; Angela, Sheila and Karen.

 Nick credits his large, loving family for their unconditional support whilst he made up his mind which career to pursue.
 He briefly pursued careers in rugby, music and acting before discovering his passion for writing, directing and presenting TV.

 Nick has four children, Charles, Tuesday, TJ and Eddie.

-His list of successful formats on all channels is extensive.
+- His list of successful formats on all channels over more than 30 years in news, factual, factual entertainment and entertainment is extensive.

 DIY SOS: The Big Build

 Now in its 22nd year, the nation’s favourite factual entertainment programme continues to recruit friends, family and local trades to improve the homes and lives of families across Britain.

 DIY SOS has won the hearts and trust of the nation and it is due to this that so many local trades turn up to each job and volunteer their skills and time for free.
 Nick is keen to stress that the show would not be possible without them.

 Nick Knowles – Presenter, DIY avoider and tea boy.

 Billy Byrne – The electrician.
 Billy lives in his beloved Welwyn Garden city with his wife Elaine.